 The cute, cobbled street of Ashton Lane in Glasgow’s West End is pretty magical, especially with those iconic fairy lights hung above your head.
 Despite being a short street, which you can approach from either Byres Road or University Avenue, there are plenty of things to get up to from sipping pints to admiring street art.

 1. Cosy up in a beer garden with a cheese or chocolate fondue

 Belgian bar and restaurant Brel has a large beer garden great for outdoor and indoor meet-ups.
-Plus, this Ashton Lane go-to is perfect for all seasons and occasions from cocktails and beers in the garden, gooey cheese fondue in their conservatory and mezzanine or a warming hot chocolate by a roaring fire pit.
+Plus, this Ashton Lane go-to is perfect for all seasons and occasions from cocktails and beers in the garden, gooey cheese fondue in their conservatory and mezzanine or a warming hot chocolate and roasting marshmallows by a roaring fire pit.

 2. Munch down on some epic Scottish cuisine

 Ubiquitous Chip has been a foodie staple of Glasgow since 1971.
 Here you can enjoy staple Scottish dishes on their charming rooftop, from Venison haggis with neeps and tatties to Shetland mussels.
 It’s entrenched in the sea of West End restaurants and has always been a top-class spot to enjoy some hearty grub.
 Ubiquitous Chip also serve brunch and from 10am to 1pm everyday and if you simply fancy a pint and a snack, you can always nip into The Wee Pub at The Chip.

 3. Catch up with friends over coffee and cocktails